HOW TO GET HELP

 At any time, the Respondent may choose to agree to a finding of responsibility to some or all of the charged conduct.
 The matter will be referred to an Adjudicator to determine the appropriate sanction as set forth below (Section VIII.F.4).

-The University will seek to complete the investigation within forty-five (45) calendar days from the notice of investigation, but this time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.
+The University will seek to complete the investigation within ninety (90) calendar days from the notice of investigation, but this time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.
 Good cause may include the complexity of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening school break or vacation, or other unforeseen circumstances.
 Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.

 2. Review of Investigation and Initial Investigative Report

 At the conclusion of the investigation, the investigators will prepare a preliminary written investigation report that summarizes the relevant information gathered and synthesizes the areas of agreement and disagreement between the parties and any supporting information or accounts.
 In preparing the report, the investigators will:

 - Review all facts gathered to determine whether the information is relevant given the allegation;